mariannaapi/interpretable-dimensions/README.md

 ** The contents of each file are described below. **

-** style-data/complexity/human/filtered_complexity_human_scores
+** data/style-data/filtered_complexity_human_scores: 1,160 words with complexity annotations
+** data/style-data/filtered_formality_human_scores: 1,274 words with formality annotations

-Data with high annotation confidence from the Pavlick and Nenkova (2015) complexity dataset.
+Data with high annotation confidence from the Pavlick and Nenkova (2015) formality and complexity datasets.
 The filtering is described in Section 3.3 of our paper.

-filtered_complexity_human_scores: contains 1,160 words with complexity annotations The file contains 3 columns, as in the Pavlicka and Nenkova (2015) dataset:
+The file contains 3 columns, as in the Pavlicka and Nenkova (2015) dataset:
 - column 1: the mean of the 7 human scores on a scale from 1 to 100: 100 is most formal, 0 is most casual.
 - column 2: the phrase
 - column 3: the standard deviation of the human scores.
 A smaller number can be viewed as a higher confidence in the difference.

-** style-data/formality/human/filtered_formality_human_scores
-Data with high annotation confidence from the Pavlick and Nenkova (2015) formality datasets.
-The filtering is described in Section 3.3 of our paper.

-filtered_formality_human_scores: contains 1,274 words with formality annotations The file contains 3 columns, as in the Pavlicka and Nenkova (2015) dataset:
-- column 1: the mean of the 7 human scores on a scale from 1 to 100: 100 is most formal, 0 is most casual.
-- column 2: the phrase
-- column 3: the standard deviation of the human scores.
-A smaller number can be viewed as a higher confidence in the difference.

-- filtered_sentences_ukwac/
-    Sentences from ukWaC (Baroni et al., 2009) which contain instances of words in the Grand et al., formality and complexity datasets.
+** sentences/: Sentences from ukWaC (Baroni et al., 2009) which contain instances of words in the Grand et al., formality and complexity datasets.

-- frequency baseline/
+** frequency baseline/
   sorted